 Step 1: Select a Brokerage Firm

 Like it or not, you’ll have to work with a brokerage firm to get screened and cleared to trade options.
 But don’t just settle for the first broker you find.
-Shop around and carefully analyze your options prior to making a decision.
+Shop around and carefully analyze your options before making a decision.
 Remember, they’ll be evaluating your experience, so you should do the same.

 Do a little research to determine if they’ll be a good fit.
 Pay attention to consumer reviews, services they offer, costs or commissions structure, account minimums, and educational resources they offer, just to name a few.